Stock market today: Wall Street stays in neutral as markets wait for inflation report

 But many traders are anticipating double that number of rate cuts.
 Critics say that’s overly optimistic and that the Fed is unlikely to cut so many times unless a recession hits.
 If Thursday’s inflation data come in warmer than expected, it could upend those hopes and shake the market.

 The yield on the 10-year Treasury has already slumped well below its perch above 5% in October on strong hopes for rate cuts.
-It slipped a bit Wednesday to 4.00% from 4.02% late Tuesday.
+It held steady at 4.02% from late Tuesday.

 On Wall Street, Boeing stock stabilized after slumping earlier in the week following the in-flight blowout of one of its planes flying for Alaska Airlines.
 It rose 1.5%.